Modern Slavery Statement

 Our aims and commitment

-This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that Sports and Leisure Management (SLM) has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
+This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that Everyone Active has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.

-SLM has over 28 years of experience in delivering leisure management contracts on behalf of Local Authorities.
-As one of the largest leisure contractors in the UK, we currently operate 147 leisure facilities with 44 Councils and employ over 9,000 colleagues.
+Everyone Active has over 28 years of experience in delivering leisure management contracts on behalf of Local Authorities.
+As one of the largest leisure contractors in the UK, we currently operate over 200 leisure facilities with over 60 Councils and employ over 10,000 colleagues.
 We manage a wide range of facilities ranging from small community centres to large multi-purpose sports and leisure venues.

 Our Supply Chain

 We engage with a wide variety of organisations for the delivery of a broad range of goods and services.